markiewb/nb-additional-hints/README.md

-nb-additional-hints
+Additional java hints for NetBeans IDE
 ===================

-Additional java hints for NetBeans IDE

-Hints:
+Supported hints:
 * "Replace '+' with 'MessageFormat.format()'"
 * "Replace '+' with 'new StringBuilder().append()'"
 * "Replace '+' with 'String.format()'"